Lund-Org/twitch-get-events/README.md

 The package is build by Travis and is available [here](https://www.npmjs.com/package/@lund-org/twitch-events)

+## :wrench: Environment variables

+The environment variables are only used from tests.

+- `TWITCH_USERNAME`: Represent a twitch username who has provided incoming events.
+- `TWITCH_USERNAME_EMPTY`: Represent a twitch username who has never provided any event.
+- `TWITCH_USERNAME_NOT_FOUND`: Represent a twitch username who's not found.

 ## :arrow_heading_down: Built With

 * [Twith GQL API](https://dev.twitch.tv/) - The twitch dev portal